-Serial entrepreneur Frances Tang, whose mission is to solve awkward hygiene problems, launched Come&gone in 2019 to help with after-sex clean up.
+Serial entrepreneur Frances Tang, whose mission is to solve awkward hygiene problems, launched Come&gone by Awkward Essentials in 2019 to help with after-sex clean up.
 It is comprised of a medical-grade sponge on a stick that soaks up excess fluids.
 A pack of 10 is $10.

 Come&gone has scored buy-in from the investor community.
 In mid-March, just as people around the country were loving up in their homes, the company closed an $800,000 seed round from Unorthodox Ventures, the venture capital firm helmed by Big Ass Fans founder Carey Smith.